pooranjoyb/weather-app/README.md

 # Weather-App
 Weather App made using Rapid API and my own places-API

+### Note: Backend for the website is in development

 ## Overview

 - Weather App is an online tool with which you can check out the weather of any city in the world.